juanignava/NutritecBackend/README.md

 Json: You don't need send a Json in this request.

-Observations: The allowed values for `mealtime` are 'Breakfast', 'Morning snack', 'lunch', 'Afternoon snack', 'diner'.
+Observations: The allowed values for `mealtime` are 'Breakfast', 'Morning snack', 'Lunch', 'Afternoon snack', 'Diner'.

 ### PR.8